 As a major infrastructure partner of Network Rail, Osborne Rail offered their full support to the Southern Shield Safety and resolved to use CCTV monitoring as part of their health and safety procedures on all future projects undertaken on behalf of Network Rail.

 The ambition of Southern Shield is Everyone Home Safe Every Day.

 Osborne Rail contracted WCCTV, given the Company's existing status as Network Rail's key technology partner, to provide 30 redeployable WCCTV 4G IR Speed Domes and three WCCTV Network Rail Type Approved Towers.

 WCCTV's redeployable CCTV systems provide live transmission of video and alarms from a site using 4G mobile networks, allowing remote operators to view images live from the site.

-As and when incidents occur, the central control centre is notified where an operator will escalate as appropriate to the nominated contractor appointed for corrective action.
+When incidents occur, the central control centre is notified where an operator will escalate as appropriate to the nominated contractor appointed for corrective action.

 The systems retain up to 4 weeks of continuous recording, ensuring the mandatory recording period of 48 - 72 hours is met.